 The meeting will be held at the University Centre in the Student Support Hub at XXX (give at least three working days activity).
 If you are unable to attend in-person but can join online, or need to change the date of the meeting, please let me know when you are available.
-If you do not d.
+If you do not attend the meeting, it may go ahead without you.
+Likewise, please note that you will only be permitted to postpone/reschedule the meeting once and I ask that you give me 24-hours notice if you do need to postpone/reschedule d.
 Withdrawal from the programme notification